CDCgov/mashwrapper/README.md

     ## "YOURPROFILE" is your preferred execution environment (Docker, Apptainer or Conda)
     nextflow run mashwrapper -profile testUse,YOURPROFILE
    ```
+*You will likely need to adjust the [nfcore_custom.config](https://github.com/CDCgov/mashwrapper/blob/main/conf/nfcore_custom.config) file to work on your compute environment.
+To use it, specify the path to its directory using the `--custom_config_base` flag.
+This should point to the "conf" directory (i.e., ~/mashwrapper/conf).*

 4. Start running your analysis!